jukkaha/copilot-advanced-exercises/README.md

 * **Steps:**
     1. Decide on the first UI elements, API endpoints, or other features you want to implement.
 Use Copilot's Agent mode to implement the features.
     2. Try out different models while working with agent mode:
+        * GPT-4.1 (now the Copilot default)
         * Claude 3.7 Sonnet
         * Claude 3.7 Sonnet Thinking
-        * GPT-4.1
         * o3/04 mini
+    3. See [GitHub Documentation](https://docs.github.com/en/copilot/using-github-copilot/ai-models/choosing-the-right-ai-model-for-your-task) for recommendations on which model to use for different tasks.
+Check out also the [model multipliers](https://docs.github.com/en/copilot/managing-copilot/monitoring-usage-and-entitlements/about-premium-requests#model-multipliers) to understand premium request quotations and costs in the new subscription models.
-    3. Pay attention to the proactive and interactive nature of Agent mode:
+    4. Pay attention to the proactive and interactive nature of Agent mode:
         * Agent mode uses the search index to find relevant content from the workspace
         * If it needs to use a tool or run something in the terminal, it asks for permission from the user
         * It notices if it produces compilation errors and proposes fixes for them automatically